 Tricel Sewage Treatment Plant Problem & Solution

-The installation of the sewage treatment plant included:
+The scope of the installation works included:

 - Exposing the existing foul drainage pipe work and diverting to the location of the new Tricel sewage treatment plant;